Optimal transfer of entanglement in oscillator chains in non-Markovian open systems: Optimal Transfer of Entangled States in Oscillator Chains: Closed-System Setup

 The control field would be applied to tune only the frequencies of the oscillators,

 and the total Hamiltonian of the system is then \( H_{s}(t) = H_0 + \sum_i c_i(t) H_{c, i}(t) \).
 This setup may allow for an easier experimental realization, since the coupling strengths between the harmonic oscillators could be difficult to control in a real-time manner~\cite{Milne2020a,Bishof2013a}.
-Here, we consider two configurations of the coupled chains, a simple linear chain, and an X-shaped chain connecting two oscillators at two ends (schematically shown in Fig.~\ref{fig_models}).
+Experimentally, it may be realized as a chain of superconducting quantum interference devices (SQUIDs) or circuit quantum electrodynamics systems as a chain of LC circuits~\cite{Blais2007a,Blais2021a}, where individual frequency tuning may be possible~\cite{Liao2010a} by either controlling the boundary condition of the electromagnetic wave in a transmission line~\cite{Wallquist2006a} or~changing the effective inductance in the circuit quantum electrodynamics model~\cite{Castellanos-Beltran2007a}.
+Here, we consider two configurations of the coupled chains, a~simple linear chain and~an X-shaped chain connecting two oscillators at two ends (schematically shown in Figure~\ref{fig_models}).